Located on the fifth floor at 28 Vernon Street in downtown Brattleboro

 Long Term Care Medicaid Planning

-As most of us know, long term care is very expensive.
-Whether at home or in a residential facility, anyone who cannot care for themselves independently, will need help.
+Long term care is very expensive, whether at home or in a residential facility.
+Anyone who cannot care for themselves independently, will need help.
 Help can come in many forms: skilled nursing, personal care services, occupational and physical therapy, adult day care, transportation and housekeeping.
-The State of Vermont will help pay for this care if a person applies and is eligible for long term care Medicaid.
+These services are costly and can deplete savings.
+We help clients plan for and apply for Long Term Care Medicaid to cover these costs.

-Our services include helping families plan for the possibility of long term care, focused on asset preservation.
+Our services focus on asset preservation instead of spend-down in order to qualify for the state assistance.
 Our attorneys are members of the National Academy of Elder Law Attorneys and its Vermont Chapter.
 We are very knowledgeable about the financial eligibility rules and experienced with the application process.
-We provide comprehensive consultation in this area, offering application preparation and support.
-In addition, we prepare powers of attorney and advance directives.
-If appropriate, we also draft Special Needs Trusts.
+We provide comprehensive consultation and planning, application preparation and support through the verification process.

 Fiduciary Counseling